Launching a technology startup is considerably easier than it used to be. Yammer founder and CEO David Sacks knows this better than a lot of people.

 While the barrier is arguably lower now for tech entrepreneurs, the road to startup success isn't always clear.
 Here are three tips Sacks offered for aspiring tech entrepreneurs:

-shy about raising startup capital.
+1. Don't be shy about raising startup capital.

 Sometimes entrepreneurs raise less money for their startups than they have the ability to.
 Don't undersell your product or service to investors, and don't aim to raise less money than you know you need, Sacks recommended.